IRS Data Retrieval Process

 - A married independent applicant and spouse who filed separate tax returns;

-- An applicant or applicant’s parent who have had a change in marital status after the end of the tax year on December 31, 2011.
+- An applicant or applicant’s parent who have had a change in marital status after December 31, 2014.

-- The applicant or the applicant's parent and or spouse, as applicable, have an unpaid federal tax liability.
+- The applicant or the applicant's parent and or spouse, as applicable, have an unpaid federal tax liability (the retrieval will be available after 4/15/15 or after the tax has been paid, whichever comes first).